yoko72/clappy/README.md

 Additionally, clappy.parse accepts one keyword argument named "is_flag".
 It's just an alias of action="store_true" in argparse.

-An option with "is_flag" doesn't require argument, and it returns bool if the option is given in command line or not.
+An option with "is_flag" doesn't require argument, and it returns bool indicating if the option is given in command line or not.

 ### Subcommand